 What is Flash in Injection Molding?

 Injection molding flash, often referred to excessive flash injection molding, is an unwanted protrusion on the final molded part.
 This defect typically occurs along the edges or seams of molded parts, particularly in areas where two halves of the mold come together.
 A thin layer of plastic is formed by excess molten plastic escapes and solidifies out of the mold cavity during the injection molding process.
-In the manufacturing process, the manufacturer should minimize or eliminate flash to improve molded parts quality and assembly.
+In the manufacturing process, the manufacturer should minimize or eliminate mold flash to improve molded parts quality and assembly.

 What Causes Flash in Injection Molding?